Kim Wyant: Professional

-Shortly after announcing her retirement in August 2003, Wyant was named General Manager of the Lady Riders.
+Shortly after announcing her retirement in August 2003, Wyant was named the General Manager for the Lady Riders.
 Prior to her promotion, Kim implemented the team's very successful camps and youth academy.
 Under her direction the Lady Riders twice-received the USL W-League ‘Organization of the Year’ awarded annually to the top USL organization displaying excellence both on and off the field.
-Kim also served as the team interim coach during the 2002 season, leading the team to an 11-1-1 record.
-In 2004, Kim was inducted into the United Soccer League's Soccer Hall of Fame.
+Wyant also served as the team interim coach during the last quarter of the team's 2002 season.
+In 2004, Wyant was inducted into the United Soccer League's Soccer Hall of Fame., the second female player to be inducted by the United Soccer League.